List of Tiger King subjects: Shaquille O'Neal

 Shaquille Rashaun O'Neal (/ʃəˈkiːl/ shə-KEEL-'; born March 6, 1972), known commonly as "Shaq" (/ʃæk/ SHAK-'), is an American former professional basketball player who is a sports analyst on the television program Inside the NBA.
 O'Neal is regarded as one of the greatest basketball players and centers of all time.
 He was a 7 ft 1 in and 325 lb center who played for six teams over his 19-year career in the National Basketball Association (NBA) and is a four-time NBA champion.

 In addition to his basketball career, O'Neal has released four rap albums, with his first, Shaq Diesel, going platinum.
 O'Neal is also an electronic music producer, and touring DJ, known as DIESEL.
 He has appeared in numerous films and has starred in his own reality shows, Shaq's Big Challenge and Shaq Vs..
 He hosts The Big Podcast with Shaq.
 He became a minority owner of the Sacramento Kings in 2013 and is the general manager of Kings Guard Gaming of the NBA 2K League.

 O'Neal visited the Greater Wynnewood Exotic Animal Park on several occasions.
 During these visits, he took pictures of the animals at the facility and met Exotic.
 One of these visits is featured briefly in the first episode of Tiger King, causing viewers to speculate that O'Neal was one of Exotic's friends and trading partners.
 On his podcast The Big Podcast with Shaq, O'Neal denied having any personal dealings with Exotic;

 Introduced in Season 2

-Brian Ryne
+Brian Rhyne

-Brian Ryne was an American citizen and the first husband of Joe Exotic.
-They were together for 16 years, beginning in 1985 and ending in 2001 when Ryne died from HIV complications.
+Brian Rhyne was an American citizen and the first husband of Joe Exotic.
+They were together for 16 years, beginning in 1985 and ending in 2001 when Rhyne died from HIV complications.

 Donald Trump

 Donald Trump is an American businessman and television personality who served as the 45th President of the United States from 2017 to 2021.
+He was reelected to a non-consecutive second term in November 2024.

 During a COVID-19 press conference in April 2020, Tiger King and the possibility of Exotic receiving a pardon was a topic of conversation.
 Trump claimed that he would "take a look", but ultimately did not pardon Exotic throughout the remainder of his presidency.